Thafsal/Thafsal/README.md

 - 👋 Hi, I’m @Thafsal
 - 👀 I’m interested in MEARN STACK
-- 🌱 I’m currently learning MEARN STACK
+- 🌱 I’m currently learning MERN STACK
 - 💞️ I’m looking to collaborate on Fullstack developer
 - 📫 How to reach me ...